Learning low-rank latent mesoscale structures in networks: Experimental Details

-{For the} {\sc {Jaccard index}}, {\sc preferential attachment}, and the {\sc Adamic--Adar index}, {we compute} the confidence score $\hat{A}(x,y)$ by calculating $|N(x)\cap N(y)|/ | N(x)\cup N(y)|$, $ |N(x)| \cdot |N(y)| $, and $\sum_{z\in N(x)\cap N(y)} 1 / \log | N(z) |$, respectively. {For} {\sc spectral embedding}, {\sc DeepWalk}, and {\sc node2vec}, we first obtain a $128$-dimensional vector representation of the nodes of a network; this is a so-called `node embedding' of the network.
+For {\sc spectral embedding}, {\sc DeepWalk}, and {\sc node2vec}, we first obtain a $128$-dimensional vector representation of the nodes of a network; this is a so-called `node embedding' of the network.
 We then use this node embedding to obtain vector representations of the edges using binary operations.
 (We use the Hadamard product; see~\cite{grover2016node2vec} for details.)
-We then use logistic regression (but one can alternatively employ some other algorithm for binary classification) to attempt to detect the false edges. \textsc{Spectral Clustering} uses the top $128$ eigenvectors of the {combinatorial} Laplacian matrix of {$\G'$} {({which we calculate} by subtracting the adjacency matrix from the diagonal matrix of node degrees)} to learn vector embeddings of the nodes.
-(See~\cite{tang2011leveraging} for details.) {\sc DeepWalk} and {\sc node2vec} first sample sequences of random walks on $\G'$ and then apply {the popular} word-embedding algorithm {{\sc word2vec}}~\cite{NIPS2013_9aa42b31}. {{In} {\sc DeepWalk}, each random walk is a standard random walk on the network $\G'$.
-For {\sc node2vec}, we use {the} 16 choices of the return parameter $p$ and the {in--out} parameter $q$ from $\{0.25, 0.5, 1, 2\}^{2}$.} {In addition to the random walk-sampling in these two methods, we use the following common choices (these same choices were made in~\cite{grover2016node2vec}) for both methods}: using each node of {$\G'$} as a starting point, we independently sample 10 random walks of 80 steps; a context window size of 10; 1 stochastic gradient epoch; and 8 workers.
+We then use logistic regression (but one can alternatively employ some other algorithm for binary classification) to attempt to detect the false edges. \textsc{Spectral Clustering} uses the top $128$ eigenvectors of the combinatorial Laplacian matrix of $\G'$ to learn vector embeddings of the nodes.
+(We obtain the combinatorial Laplacian matrix of $\G'$ by subtracting its adjacency matrix from the diagonal matrix of node degrees.)
+See~\cite{tang2011leveraging} for details. {\sc DeepWalk} and {\sc node2vec} first sample sequences of random walks on $\G'$ and then apply the popular word-embedding algorithm {\sc word2vec}~\cite{mikolov2013distributed}.
+In {\sc DeepWalk}, each random walk is a standard random walk on the network $\G'$.
+For {\sc node2vec}, we use the 16 choices of the `return parameter' $p$ and the `in--out parameter' $q$ with $(p,q) \in \{0.25, 0.5, 1, 2\}$. {In addition to the random walk-sampling in these two methods, we use the following common choices ({which are the same ones that} were made in~\cite{grover2016node2vec}) for both methods{.
+Using each node of $\G'$ as a starting point, we independently sample 10 random walks of 80 steps, a context window size of 10, one stochastic-gradient epoch (i.e., 1 pass through the training data), and 8 workers (i.e., 8 parallel threads for training).
 See~\cite{grover2016node2vec} for details.